ijekel2/BindingBooks/README.md

-## BindingBooks Online Books Store
+## BindingBooks Online Book "Store"
 This repository contains a web application written in C# using ASP.NET MVC, which I based off of a tutorial by Brughen Patel on Udemy.com.
 Since I was developing in a Mac OS X environment, I chose to connect to a PostgreSQL database rather than use Microsoft SQL Server.
 The website supports basic CRUD operations on books and the ability to search books, which are displayed attractively as thumbnails on the "Browse" page.
 See below for screenshots of the website.

 As it is now, the website does not support shopping carts for book purchase or rental.
 My next steps will be to add login functionality so that normal users can purchase and/or rent books and administrators can manage books.